Need to know

 Aside from getting the coverage you need (which can be complicated enough in itself) for a good price, you'll also want to find a health insurance fund with good customer service, including complaints handling.

-To help you find the best insurer for your needs, our health insurance experts have trawled through the data and scored each health insurance fund on its complaints – so you know which ones don't have a great track record when it comes to complaints.
+To help you find the best insurer for your needs, our health insurance experts have trawled through the data and scored each health insurance fund on its complaints – so you know which ones don't have a great track record when it comes to member complaints.

-Funds with the worst complaints ratings 2020–21
+Funds with the worst complaints ratings in the 12 months to 31 December 2021

-Our health insurance experts have analysed data about health insurance fund complaints and given these six funds a complaint rating of high.
+Our health insurance experts have analysed data about health insurance fund complaints and given these funds a complaint rating of high.
 (We explain how we rank funds below.)

 Want all the details?
 Here's the private health insurance ombudsman's State of the Health Funds Report.

-How we calculate funds' complaints ratings
+How we calculate funds' complaint ratings

 We assign each fund a complaint rating of low, medium or high.
 Here's how we do it.